Geese Removal & Prevention

 1. Goose Exclusion

 To exclude geese from your property, we create a tight grid-work or back-and-forth parallel pattern that utilizes stainless steel wire or monofilament strands.
 These strands or wires can be suspended over bodies of water to keep geese from landing.
-Alternatively, complete enclosure of problem areas and structures that need to be protected can be achieved using bird nesting or wire mesh.
+Alternatively, complete enclosure of problem areas and structures that need to be protected can be achieved using wire mesh or fencing that can be installed around a pond using single-strand wires.

 During molting season Canada geese can be herded into a holding pen.
-This can be done using a walk-in funnel-trapping made of wire fencing or netting.
-Trapped geese can be relocated humanely to a prearranged release site.
+This can be done using a walk-in method with wire fencing or netting to funnel and round-up the geese.
+Geese that have been rounded-up can be relocated humanely to a prearranged release site.
+However, it is important to also note that relocation is also not legal or recommended in every state we serve.

 *TA Federal Permit is required to live-trap and relocate/remove Canada geese (per 50 CFR 21.41a*